stitchdata/docs/_database-integrations/mysql/amazon-rds/mysql-amazon-rds.md

       In this step, you'll complete the setup by entering the database's connection details and defining replication settings in Stitch.

     substeps:
-      - title: "Locate RDS connection details in AWS"
+      - title: "Locate the database connection details in AWS"
         anchor: "locating-rds-database-details"
         content: |
           {% include shared/connection-details/amazon.html %}

-      - title: "Define the database connection details"
+      - title: "Define the database connection details in Stitch"
         anchor: "define-connection-details"
         content: |
           {% include shared/database-connection-settings.html type="general" %}